magoo/minimalist-risk-management/README.md

 - Does our risk discovery process inform an investment into mitigation?
 Does it estimate budget?
 - Is our risk mitigation outpacing our increase in risks?
 Are we losing the race with every cycle?
 - What if we don't have the talent to fully understand a very specialized risk?

+---
+This is not a copy/paste process.
+This simply informs how risk management is built from fundamentals.
+[Reference for meetings here](MEETINGS.md).